 Founder/Co-Artistic Director of EPIK Dance

 Sarah “Saza” Kent is the Co-Founder/Artistic Director of EPIK Dance Company (est. 2007), a group of artists who combine street and concert dance with elements of hip hop theatre, spoken word, media and song to tell stories and spread a message.
 With EPIK, Saza created eight original evening-length works that premiered to sold-out theaters statewide.
 EPIK offered school residencies, workshops and classes throughout the community and was awarded the Phoenix Mayor’s Arts Award as well as two nominations for the Governor’s Arts Award for Arts Education.
 Saza received her MFA in Dance and BFA in Dance Education from ASU, and has taught on the faculties of ASU, GCC, MCC, Dobson High & Willow Canyon High.
 She served as the founding Artistic Director/Spokesperson for the Be Kind People Project for 5 years where she developed and managed “The Be Kind Crew,” a hip hop dance crew consisting of over 50 dancers that visit K-8 schools nationwide to deliver the message that “It’s cool to be kind.”
 Saza choreographs & teaches nationally for universities and professional sports teams (NBA, NFL, WNBA), and has been featured in two national commercials (Verizon, 5-hour Energy), as well as Dance Teacher, Dance Spirit, and Dance magazines.
 Saza is a founding member of DBR Lab, a collective of artists from different disciplines who work with artist/composer Daniel Bernard Roumain (DBR) to design pieces that are published, performed and toured.
 She is the Creative Director of DBR’s “Dorsey Lane,” an artist live/work space in Tempe, Arizona.
+She currently resides in Northern Arizona with her husband and two daughters.

 Steven Beschloss is an award-winning writer, editor, journalist, filmmaker and content strategist.
 He is a Professor of Practice with a joint appointment from the College of Global Futures, the College of Liberal Arts and Sciences, and the Walter Cronkite School of Journalism and Mass Communication.
 He is the Founding Director of the Narrative Storytelling Initiative across the university, leads the Narratives focus of the Julie Ann Wrigley Global Futures Laboratory, and is a Senior Global Futures Scholar.